-An additional feature of Local Link, which is helpful for many customers, is the willingness of drivers or other staff to assist with getting shopping on and off the bus.
-These small gestures can make a real difference to a person living in an isolated or rural area when they are making the decision to venture out into their community on a shopping trip.
+An additional feature of TFI Local Link, which is helpful for many customers, is the willingness of drivers or other staff to assist.
+Small gestures can make a real difference to a person living in an isolated area when they are making the decision to venture out into their community.

 Being able to get out and about is a vital way to stay part of the local community and to access local amenities.
 Local bus travel is a lifeline for many people who do not drive and very often this isn’t an option for those who live rurally or have no local bus service available to them.
 For others, declining mobility may be preventing them from using public transport due to needing extra assistance.

 The Rural Transport Programmes mission statement is “to provide a quality nationwide community based public transport system in rural Ireland which responds to Local needs,” says Margaret Malone, Rural Transport Programme Manager.
 “The key priorities of the Rural Transport Programme continue to include addressing rural social exclusion and the integration of rural transport services with other public transport services,” says Malone, “The NTA in conjunction with Local Link offices will continue to identify improvements in existing services and develop appropriate new routes based on the availability of resource.
 Greater integration with existing public transport services between towns/ villages will also continue to be a key focus of the Programme".